evorosh1/snapyelp-appios/planning/sprints/sprint5/sprint_notes.md

 << Corresponding User Stories completed in this sprint >>

 - As a user, I want to be able to signup and create my own user profile
-- As a user, I want to be able to view all of my profile data
+- As a user, I want to be able to view or update all of my profile data

 ### Sprint Requirements Attempted